aau-claaudia/hpc/docs/ai-cloud/index.md

 # AI Cloud

-##### AI Cloud is Aalborg University's primary GPU resource, tailored for machine learning and parallel processing tasks.
-It leverages containers for flexibility, providing an efficient platform for research using GPU acceleration.
+##### AI Cloud is Aalborg University's largest GPU cluster - perfect for machine learning and parallel processing tasks.

 !!! info "What is AI Cloud?"

-    AI Cloud consists of a powerful cluster of GPU servers, designed for running jobs that require containers.
-This approach offers significant flexibility, allowing users to tailor their environment based on their specific project needs.

-    To access AI Cloud, users connect through a terminal on their local machine, logging into a front-end node.
-From there, files are managed, and jobs are submitted to a queueing system, which assigns tasks to available GPU nodes.
-Since the platform is shared among multiple users, software isn't installed directly on the system.
-Instead, containers with all required libraries are used to ensure smooth execution.
+    AI Cloud is a GPU cluster made up of a collecton of Nvidia and AMD GPU's, designed for processing GPU-demanding machine learning workloads.

+    The platform is accessed through a terminal application on the user's local machine.
+From here the user logs in to a front end node, where files management and job submission to the compute nodes takes place.

+    AI Cloud is best suited for batch processing workflows, ie. submitting jobs to a queueing mechanism and where they are processed on the compute nodes without user interaction.
+It is *not* designed for interactive development, where users occupy one or more GPU's while writing scripts.

     [Apply for resources](/ai-cloud/how-to-access/){ .md-button .md-button--primary .not-max-width}